 Table of Contents

-Dr. Adegbola Ojo is Director of Teaching and Learning; Programme Leader; and Senior Lecturer in Urban Geography and Applications of Big Data at the School of Geography, University of Lincoln, UK.
-He received his PhD in Quantitative Human Geography from the University of Sheffield; his MSc in Geographic Information Science from the University College London; and his BSc in Geography and Planning Sciences from the University of Ado-Ekiti, Nigeria.
-His research interests are focused in understanding and representing social and spatial dynamics and intricacies of population behavior within a framework of Interdisciplinary Studies, Population Geography, Quantitative Social Science and Computer Modelling.
+Dr. Adegbola Ojo is Director of Teaching and Learning, Programme Leader, and Senior Lecturer in Urban Geography and Applications of Big Data at the School of Geography, University of Lincoln, UK.
+He received his PhD in Quantitative Human Geography from the University of Sheffield, his MSc in Geographic Information Science from the University College London, and his BSc in Geography and Planning Sciences from the University of Ado-Ekiti, Nigeria.
+His research interests are focused in understanding and representing social and spatial dynamics and intricacies of population behavior within a framework of Interdisciplinary Studies, Population Geography, Quantitative Social Science, and Computer Modeling.
 His research activities are grouped around the development and application of small area classifications, geographic information systems and geographic information science for informing public policy.
 Dr. Ojo has published many monographs and research articles with reputable journals.
-He has designed and delivered lectures, workshops, seminars, tutorials practical labs, and assessments to a range of undergraduate and graduate students and working professionals.
+He has designed and delivered lectures, workshops, seminars, tutorials, practical labs, and assessments to a range of undergraduate and graduate students and working professionals.

 A very comprehensive, powerful and insightful contribution to the field of Geoinformatics in the Social Sciences.
 Highly novel both in terms of the study regions it focuses on and in the state-of-the-art methods it engages with and applies.

 Dimitris Ballas, Professor of Economic Geography, University of Groningen.
 The Netherlands